Anthony Scaramucci: SkyBridge Capital

 In 2005, Scaramucci founded SkyBridge Capital, a global alternative investment firm.
 Scaramucci is the chairman of the SkyBridge Alternatives Conference, or "SALT" Conference, launched in 2009.
 SALT hosts its annual flagship event in Las Vegas and an international event in the Fall/Winter.
 SALT has hosted large conferences in Singapore, Tokyo and, most recently, Abu Dhabi.

 In 2011, Scaramucci received the Ernst & Young Entrepreneur of the Year Award New York Award in the Financial Services category, and in 2016 was ranked #85 in Worth magazine's "Power 100: The 100 Most Powerful People in Global Finance".

-In May 2014, SkyBridge licensed the rights to Wall Street Week, a financial television news program formerly hosted by Louis Rukeyser on PBS.
-Scaramucci hosted the show.
+In May 2014, SkyBridge licensed the rights to Wall Street Week, a financial television news program formerly hosted by Louis Rukeyser on PBS, but then hosted by Scaramucci.
 Broadcast rights were transferred to Fox Broadcasting Company in 2016.

-On January 17, 2017, SkyBridge announced a majority stake sale to RON Transatlantic EG and HNA Capital (U.S.) Holding, a Chinese conglomerate with close ties to China's Communist Party.
+On January 17, 2017, SkyBridge announced the sale of a majority stake of its business to RON Transatlantic EG and HNA Capital (U.S.) Holding, a Chinese conglomerate with close ties to the Chinese Communist Party (CCP).
 With the announcement, Scaramucci stepped down from his co-management role and ended his affiliation with SkyBridge and SALT.
 In April 2018, it was announced that Scaramucci would be returning to SkyBridge after the deal with HNA Group had collapsed due to the lack of approval of the Committee on Foreign Investment in the United States, an inter-agency government committee.

+As of March 2023, Skybridge's assets had dwindled to about $2 billion from a peak of $9 billion in 2015.
+Investors lost about 30% from the beginning of 2020 through March 2023.
+The fund had reduced the ability of investors to withdraw funds and reduced staffing.